dhruvkansara11/BeYou/README.md

 # 🛡️ BeYou – Secure Social Media Platform

-> A privacy-focused social platform developed for the IIIT-Delhi internal network.
+> A privacy-focused social platform developed for the internal network.
 Built with Django, MySQL, and Docker for robust collaboration, secure messaging, and modular deployment.

 ---